Bima42/docstral/server/README.md

 ## Architecture

 The server is built around a few core ideas: **streaming-first responses** using Server-Sent Events, **pluggable LLM providers** (Mistral API or self-hosted vLLM), and **optional RAG** powered by FAISS vector search over scraped documentation.
-The system prompt constrains the assistant to only answer Mistral AI documentation queries—anything else gets politely redirected.
+The system prompt constrains the assistant to only answer Mistral AI documentation queries.

 At startup, the server probes for a self-hosted LLM instance and falls back to Mistral's API if unavailable.
 If the scraped documentation data exists, RAG is enabled and the LLM can call a `search_documentation` tool to retrieve relevant context.
 Otherwise, the assistant works without retrieval.